 At first glance, the NetzDG appears to address the most important issues.
 Yet the law actually has a number of pitfalls and has thus been the focus of criticism from the outset.
 Eight of the ten experts invited to testify at the original hearing on the draft bill in the German Bundestag expressed significant reservations.
-The journalists' organization "Reporters With-
+The journalists' organization "Reporters Without Borders" spoke of a "rush job" that could cause massive damage to the fundamental rights of freedom of opinion and freedom of the press.